 Register/Update Neighborhood Association Information

 You can gain many important benefits by registering your Neighborhood Organization or Civic Association with us, including eligibility for County grants.
-Registration also means that, in certain situations, applicants for a zoning issues for properties that are within a 1 mile radius of your organization's area must provide notice to you.
+Registration also means that, in certain situations, applicants for zoning issues for properties that are within a 1 mile radius of your organization's area must provide notice to you.
 The Office of Neighborhood Relations (ONR) maintains an extensive database of neighborhood associations.

 If you have already registered your association with us, but need to change, add or delete anything, you can also do that with this form.